-The Hakone Free Pass not only offers free transportation, but also special offers and discounts at more than 50 Hakone tourist sites: onsen and spas (including Hakone Kappa Tengoku and Hakone Yuryo), Museum of Art Pola and the Okada Art Museum, historical places (Hakone Sekisho Shiryokan check point and Hakone-jinja shrine), botanical gardens, parks (such as Hakone Gora Park), leisure parks, sport centres and many restaurants and shops.
+The Hakone Free Pass not only offers free transportation but also special offers and discounts at more than 50 Hakone tourist sites: onsen and spas (including Hakone Kappa Tengoku and Hakone Yuryo), Museum of Art Pola and the Okada Art Museum, historical places (Hakone Sekisho Shiryokan checkpoint and Hakone-jinja shrine), botanical gardens, parks (such as Hakone Gora Park), leisure parks, sport centers and many restaurants and shops.

 You can find the complete list on the official website, under the "Participating facilities offering discounts" heading.